Nontenure Line Faculty Workload Release Program

 *Projects that do not require external agreements, or applications that are from faculty without previous Workload Release, will be assigned full points in these categories so that point totals are not skewed.

-The Senate's endorsement of the AFC recommendations for funding will be posted on the Senate's website no later than November 19.
-In addition to this posting, the chair/director, dean and Provost will be notified of successful applications.
-In the event that a proposal is not recommended, the letter will include the matrix item scors to assist the applicant in understanding the reasons for the decision.
+Notification of the Senate's endorsement of the NLFC recommendations for funding will be routed to the applicant, the chair/director, dean and Provost no later than November 30.
+In the event that a proposal is not recommended, matrix item scores will be available to assist the applicant in understanding the reasons for the decision.
 Except as provided above, the reviewers' discussion and rankings are confidential and will not be released to other parties.